2019 merger of CBS and Viacom

 The 2019 merger of CBS Corporation and Viacom was announced on August 13, 2019, and was completed on December 4, 2019.
-The merger of equals reunited CBS Corporation and Viacom into a single company known as ViacomCBS (today known as Paramount Global) after their separation from the first incarnation of Viacom on December 31, 2005.
-Both companies were (and the merged entity continues to be) owned by the theater company National Amusements.
+The merger of equals reunited the second incarnations of CBS Corporation and Viacom into a single company known as ViacomCBS (later renamed Paramount Global) after their separation from the first incarnation of Viacom on December 31, 2005.

+Both companies and the merged entity were majority-owned by the theater company National Amusements, until they merged with Skydance Media to form Paramount Skydance Corporation on August 7, 2025.

 Background

 The first incarnation of Viacom was created in 1952 as the television syndication division of CBS; it was spun off in 1971.
 In 1999, Viacom acquired its former parent, then named CBS Corporation (formerly Westinghouse Electric).
 On December 31, 2005, the first Viacom was spun off into two entities, the second incarnations of CBS Corporation and Viacom.